Tommy991118/Thesis-GNN/README.md

 3) The code generates an error when trying to calculate the energy, more specifically when trying to use the method tf.gather().

+Note:
-Note: the dummy data currently has "labels" as a variable, this is temporary and should be changed to house prices.
+- The dummy data currently has "labels" as a variable, this is temporary and should be changed to house prices.
 It was to check whether the generated error was caused by this.
 The error doesn't manifest when running "cora_ml_train.npz".
+- The file "content.py" can be used to check the contents of the npz files.
+Currently the cora_ml_train and your_graph_train have the same format.